Vincent Massey Secondary School: History

 The school was opened in the fall of 1960 under the name of Vincent Massey Collegiate Institute.
 The school was opened under the direction of the Windsor Suburban High School Board and the Windsor Board of Education.

 During the late 1960s and the early 1970s, Morris the Mustang, the school's mascot, would be paraded around South Windsor's Norfolk Street to celebrate the commencement of the football season.

 In 1984, Vincent Massey became a magnet school for its enrichment programs in Mathematics, Science, English and French.

 By the 1980s, the demographics of South Windsor changed greatly and the baby boom population had moved on, leaving Massey with approximately 800 students.
 In September 1986, most students from Centennial Secondary School relocated to Vincent Massey after Centennial was chosen to be closed due to dwindling enrollment in both schools.
 Vincent Massey added Orange to its school colours in honour of Centennial, whose school colours were Black and Orange.
 Their sports teams were also known as the Mustangs.

 In 1998, Vincent Massey became a part of the Greater Essex County District School Board after the amalgamation of the Windsor Board of Education and the Essex County Board of Education.

 In 2000, Vincent Massey welcomed students from W. D. Lowe High School after it closed down in June of that year.
 From 2001 to 2006, Vincent Massey also admitted Grade 7 and 8 students within their own area of the school named Massey Elementary.

 Campus

 Located in the heart of the South Windsor neighbourhood, the campus sits on approximately five acres of land.
 The school's front doors are located along Liberty Street, while its rear is located near Norfolk Street.
 The rear of the campus features an athletic field and an oval track.
-The building itself has two gyms, a weight room, a new workout room, a library housed in a circular building, a moderately sized cafeteria, a wood shop, a metal shop, as well as several classrooms and offices for students and staff.
+The building itself has two gyms, a weight room, a workout room, a library housed in a circular building, a moderately sized cafeteria, a wood shop, a metal shop, as well as several classrooms and offices for students and staff.
 In the spring and summer months of 2017, the cafeteria and the closed swimming pool were renovated into 6 new classrooms and a larger cafeteria to make room for the growing number of students.